rootstrap/rsgem/README.md

     $ gem install rsgem

 We highly suggest to not include `rsgem` in your Gemfile.
-`rsgem` is not a library, and should not affect the dependency tree of your application.
+`rsgem` is not a library, and should not affect the dependency tree of your project.

 ## Usage

 ```
-rsgem new NAME [CI_PROVIDER]
+rsgem new NAME
 ```

 RSGem will solve the following tasks for you: